joemoose/dungeoneers.d20/docs/5 Appendix.md

 - **Charges**: d6+1
 - **Usage**: Pacifies a creature when smacked on its knuckles.
 The pacified creature will not be hostile toward you.

-## 3. Tactical Initiative System
+## 4. Simplified Initiative

 ---

-### Declaring Actions

-At the beginning of a round, the GM describes the actions likely taken by your opponents.
-You then declare your character’s intentions for the round before rolling any dice.

-### Determining Quick and Slow Turns

-Next, all combatants determine whether their declared intentions involve a *quick* or *slow* turn.

-A **quick** turn consists of taking only a **single action**, such as:

-- Using a relic
-- Casting a spell
-- Making an attack
-- Moving to an adjacent zone
-- Disengaging from an opponent
-- Trying a gambit against a close opponent

-A **slow** turn consists of both **moving and taking an action**, or actions that take more time, such as:

-- Moving twice
-- Aiming a ranged weapon
-- Reviving an incapacitated ally
-- Moving before making an attack
-- Concentrating on maintaining an ongoing spell
-- Retrieving a weapon from a backpack, then attacking

-### Setting Turn Order and Resolving Actions

-After determining who’s turns will be quick or slow, the order of resolving actions is as follows:

-1. Resolve all quick turns before slow turns.
-2. If players and opponents both take a quick turn, the player must make a DEX *or* WIL check to go first.
+If you prefer a simpler and faster method to establish a turn order when combat breaks out, follow this rule.

-3. If players and opponents both take a slow turn, the player must make a DEX *or* WIL check to go first.
+If you attack unsuspecting foes, your character and any allies aware of the plan go first.
+Otherwise, make a DEX *or* WIL check to act before your opponents.
+In following combat rounds, maintain this order.

-## 4. Alternate Character Advancement
+## 5. Alternate Leveling

 ---

-Rather than tracking experience points based on looting treasure and artifacts, advancement can be tied to completing adventurous campaigns and returning to civilization.
-You’ll need to bring something back to show for your efforts or, at the very least, a good tale for the bards.
+Rather than tracking experience points and leveling up based on the value of looted treasure and artifacts, you can tie your character’s level advancement to essential milestones, such as completing an expedition and returning to civilization.
+You’ll need to bring something of value back to show for your efforts or, at the very least, share an adventurous tale to be sung by troubadours.

-You need to return from as many successful expeditions equal to your current level to advance to the next level.
-For example, a level 1 character reaches level 2 after one campaign.
-To go on to level 3, they need to complete two more campaigns.
+You need as many milestones equal to your current level to advance to the next level.
+For example, a level 1 character reaches level 2 after one expedition.
+To go on to level 3, they need to complete two more expeditions.

-## 5. Dragonpowder Gonnes
+## 6. Dragonpowder Gonnes

 ---

 Dragonpowder gonnes are expensive, exotic, and very loud.
 Wielded by the rich or the foolhardy, these strange weapons are reputed to be of Dwarven manufacture.
 However, they could very well hail from the infernal planes.

-All dragonpowder gonnes have the following qualities:
+All dragonpowder gonnes have the following characteristics:

-- **Ammo**: Gonnes require expensive and dangerous ammunition.
+- **Ammo**: Gonnes require expensive ammunition.
 Remove one shot from your ammo supply after reloading.
 Some gonnes require more than a single shot per reload.
 - **Armor piercing**: Damage ignores 4 armor ratings.
 - **Unwieldy**: Unlike all other weapons, gonnes first require **a successful DEX *or* WIL check to do damage**.
 If the check fails, the attack misses its target and does no damage.
 In either event, the gonne must be reloaded before firing again.
 Rainy or windy conditions impose a disadvantage on the attribute check.
 	- On a **critical success**, the gonne ignores all the target’s armor.